Girl taking a photo at the beautiful and intricate Jerónimos Monastery in Belem Portugal - Featured Image for Passports, Paths, & Pedals homepage

-Passports, Paths, & Pedals
+Passports, Paths & Pedals – Active Travel Blog

-Features on the blog
+Featured on the blog

 We didn’t quit our jobs to travel the world.
 We just got really good at making the most of the time we have.
 We’re Erin and Mark — two working professionals, with a cat and dog at home, whose travel and adventure list somehow keeps growing.
 We started this blog to document what adventure travel actually looks like when you’re not quitting your job to do it.
 The Kilimanjaro climbs, the safaris, the cycling tours, the weekend hikes — all fitted around real life, on purpose.